 - Lastly, choose the term for which you’d like to view your grades.
 Once selected, a drop down menu will display your schedule information and final grades.

-If you would like a complete record or unofficial transcript for all grades/all terms, please follow the instructions posted here.
+If you want to view your unofficial transcript for all grades/all terms, please follow the instructions posted here.

 Important Note about GPAs:

 GPAs are not updated simultaneously with your nightly grade update.
 There is a separate automated process which updates GPAs.
-When reviewing grades and GPAs, please pay special attention to the number of units being calculated into your GPA to ensure that all grades have been included.
 At the end of the term, after ALL grades have been posted for ALL students, a final update of all GPAs will occur to ensure all cumulative GPAs have been updated and finalized.
 If you check your GPA prior to the ranking reports being released, please note that your GPA will be in a pending state and may not be accurate.

 Class Rank Information